Howard Graham Buffett: The Howard G. Buffett Foundation

 As the CEO and Chairman of the Howard G. Buffett Foundation (HGBF), Buffett has traveled to over 130 countries to document the challenges of preserving biodiversity and providing adequate resources to support human demands.
 The HGBF supports projects in the areas of agriculture, nutrition, water, humanitarian, conservation, and conflict/unaccompanied persons.
 The HGBF focuses much of its funding on communities in Africa and Central America.

-In 2007, the HGBF launched the Global Water Initiative with several organizations to address the declining fresh water supply and clean water to the world's poorest people.
+In 2007, the HGBF launched the with several organizations to address the declining fresh water supply and clean water to the world's poorest people.

 In March 2014, The HGBF donated USD $23.7 million (RAND 255 million), as part of a joint three-year initiative between HGBF, the Nature Conservation Trust (NCT) and South African National Parks (SANParks), to combat the poaching of Rhino in South Africa.
 The HGBF has committed $200 million to develop the municipality of Tibú, which has the second largest coca crop in Colombia, and to help local farmers to substitute growing coca with legal crops like cacao.
 The HGBF was one of five philanthropic groups that received a combined $2.9 billion of Class B shares in Berkshire Hathaway from Warren Buffett in July 2020.
 In 2020, the Howard G. Buffett Foundation received the FBI Director’s Community Leadership Award.

+Truck of GEM and The Howard G. Buffett Foundation in Dnipro, Ukraine.

 Starting in 2022, during Russia's invasion of Ukraine, the foundation provided aid to Ukraine and coordinated efforts with USAID.
 One form of aid included donations of seeds to Ukrainian farmers.
 A $2.3M grant from the foundation to Nova Ukraine funded warming centers at over 20 railway stations in Ukraine during the winter months.
 These centers provided heated shelter, warm drinks, hygiene products and emergency internet.
+In 2025, The Howard G. Buffett Foundation funded the restoration of the Kharkiv printing house "Faktor-Druk" after it was destroyed by a Russian missile strike in May 2024.
+The printing house fully resumed operations thanks to allocated investments that exceeded $8 million.

 As of August 2025, the foundation has provided humanitarian aid in excess of USD800 million to Ukraine, including aid with clearing farmland of mines, restoring bombed houses, investigating war crimes, and building and outfitting a hospital.
+Buffett has also traveled to Ukraine to assist in humanitarian efforts, such as helping the National Police evacuate civilians during the Kupiansk offensive.